Mission From Mars – Volunteer Safety Guidelines

 Media: We ask that those who volunteer for Mission From Mars decline interview and photo requests on behalf of the organization.
 If you are contacted for an interview, please refer to Jennifer Zebo.

 Online Privacy: Many of our friends have access to internet.
-It is very important that we not post any of the Mission From Mars or Under the Overpass group to something that could be easily found publicly.
+It is very important that we not post any of the Mission From Mars group to something that could be easily found publicly.
 Do not ‘friend’ homeless.
 For this reason, we ask that you not post your food or serving sign-ups online (rather by email or private message).
 This is to protect your privacy as well as our own.

 What to wear?
 While you would certainly not be required to do so, we recommend you leave valuables (jewelry) and any special or expensive clothing at home.
 If you are a woman, when choosing what to wear, be conscious that we are serving mostly men and potentially there could be sexual predators in the general area.